pemmyz/pykeyboardsynth/README.md

 # pykeyboardsynth

+This predates js_keyboardsynth, which is orinally based on same idea from this project.

 # 🎹 Pygame Keyboard Synth

 This is a simple virtual synthesizer built with **Pygame** and **NumPy**.
 It maps your keyboard keys to musical notes and plays sine wave tones when keys are pressed.